Lawmaker standing by comments comparing Lamont to Hitler - NewsBreak

 Lawmaker standing by comments comparing Lamont to Hitler

 HARTFORD, Conn.
-(WTIC and AP) — A Connecticut lawmaker is standing by comments that compared Gov. Ned Lamont and his actions during the COVID-19 pandemic to Adolf Hitler.
+(AP) — A Connecticut lawmaker is standing by comments that compared Gov. Ned Lamont and his actions during the COVID-19 pandemic to Adolf Hitler.

 Republican state Rep. Anne Dauphinais initially posted a comment on Facebook Thursday night that called the Democrat “King Lamont aka Hitler.”